 One of my favourite things about Christmas is settling into watching our yearly helping of Love Actually.
 It’s something we do every year, and along with that, we also watch some of our favourite Christmas themed episodes of various TV shows.
 I love that familiarity, and there’s something extra special that comes with watching a Christmas episode of your favourite TV show when it’s actually Christmas.
 While I always plan what to watch when it comes to the Christmas TV viewing each year, I still have a selection of old favourites I can’t not watch over the festive season.
 Given that this year more than others will be spent in front of our TV screens, I thought now would be a time to share some of my favourite Christmas episodes we watch every year to help you feel that little bit more festive.
-And let’s face it, we need it right now.

 The Vicar of Dibley – The Christmas Lunch Incident – 1996 Christmas Special